 “Stunning minimalist hotel and fabulous restaurant in a former 17th-century convent”

 Inside, the use of light and space is exceptional: the original high vaulted ceilings and limestone walls have been retained and fused with cutting-edge design, natural materials and large windows.
 There's a sleek bar, a superb restaurant and a funky sitting room complete with bean bags, glossy design books and a log fire for winter evenings.
-The 14 cream and white bedrooms are light and airy with wafting muslin, pale oak floors and ultra-chic bathrooms.
+The 27 cream and white bedrooms, including 7 suites, are light and airy with wafting muslin, pale oak floors and ultra-chic bathrooms.
 Best of all, they are peaceful.
 Other delights include a Zen-inspired roof terrace, a whirlpool and sauna down in the old crypt that's free for guests to use, and an art gallery featuring ceramic and photo exhibitions.

 - Immaculate stylish decor and attention to detail; we were blown away all over again when we revisited in 2012